team-building-2

 Cultivating a Supportive Organizational Culture

-A positive workplace culture is key for reducing burnout.
-Start with small, regular team check-ins.
+A positive workplace culture is key to reducing burnout.
+I recommend starting with small, regular team check-ins.
 These give everyone a chance to share how they’re doing.
 Fun team activities like lunches or game days can also boost morale.

 It’s important to create a space where people feel safe speaking up.
 This might mean setting ground rules for meetings.
 Things like “no interrupting” and “all ideas are welcome” can help.